 Sparse Attention and Efficient Transformers

-Standard self-attention has quadratic complexity in sequence length: computing all pairwise attention scores for a sequence of length N requires N² operations.
+Standard self-attention has quadratic complexity in sequence length: computing all pairwise attention scores for a sequence of length N requires N squared operations.
 For long sequences, this becomes prohibitively expensive.
-Numerous efficient attention variants have been developed to address this, including sparse attention (computing attention only between subsets of positions), linear attention (approximating attention with linear complexity), and sliding window attention (each position attends only to a local window of neighbors).
+Numerous efficient attention variants have been developed to address this:

 Rotary Position Encoding

 The original paper used fixed sinusoidal positional encodings added to token embeddings.
-More recent architectures use Rotary Position Encoding (RoPE), which incorporates position information directly into the attention computation by rotating the query and key vectors.
-RoPE integrates more naturally with the attention mechanism and generalizes better to sequence lengths longer than those seen during training.
+More recent architectures use Rotary Position Encoding (RoPE), introduced by Su et al. (2022) and adopted in LLaMA, PaLM 2, and GPT-NeoX.
+RoPE incorporates position information directly into the attention computation by rotating the query and key vectors.
+RoPE integrates more naturally with the attention mechanism and generalizes better to sequence lengths longer than those seen during training — a critical property for extending context windows.

 Mixture of Experts

-Mixture-of-Experts (MoE) architectures replace the standard feed-forward layer with multiple expert networks, selecting a subset of experts for each token rather than using all of them.
+Mixture-of-Experts (MoE) architectures, popularized for transformers by Shazeer et al. (2017) and more recently in Google's Switch Transformer (Fedus et al., 2021), replace the standard feed-forward layer with multiple expert networks, selecting a subset of experts for each token rather than using all of them.
 This allows models to have more total parameters without a proportional increase in compute, since only a fraction of parameters are active for any given input.

 For related concepts, see what is a neural network, large language models explained, and AI training explained.